Professor Michael Leyshon

 Michael worked previously at Gloucester Constabulary as a researcher before moving to the University of Exeter to undertake a PhD in Geography on ‘Youth Identity, Culture and Marginalisation in the Countryside’.
 He has since worked at the University of Exeter’s Centre for Geography and Environmental Science, at the Penryn Campus in Cornwall.
-He is the Co-founder and Co-Director of the Social Innovation Group at the University of Exeter, a fellow of the Royal Geographical Society/Institute of British Geographers and an Associate of the Centre for Rural Policy Research, University of Exeter.
+He is the Co-founder and Co-Director of the Social Innovation Group at the University of Exeter, and an Associate of the Centre for Rural Policy Research, University of Exeter.
 He has been a visiting International Scholar at Rutgers, State University of New Jersey, NJ, USA, Miami University, Ohio, USA and Kenyon College, Ohio, USA.
-He is also the External Examiner for the FdSc In Ecotourism at Cornwall College, University of Plymouth.
+He is also been the External Examiner for the FdSc In Ecotourism at Cornwall College, University of Plymouth.

-In the last ten years my work has covered three different but interconnected themes: (1) delivering social innovation especially in social care through looking at how local agencies, charities and organisations can optimise volunteering time and effort to build resilient communities; (2) innovating in care environments for and with young people; and (3) buiness network knowledges and social innovation in repsonse to climate change.
+In the last ten years my work has covered two interconnected themes: (1) delivering social innovation especially in social care through exploring how local agencies, charities and organisations can optimise volunteering time and effort to build resilient communities; and (2) business network knowledges and social innovation in responses to climate change.

-I am the Co-Director of the Social Innovation Group (Prof Catherine Leyshon, Dr Tim Walker, Dr Laura Colebrooke, Dr Shuks Esmene, Matthew Rogers, Paddy Dowling) which is a multi-disciplinary team of researchers from geography, anthropology, health research, and journalism who work in collaboration with organisations in the third sector, health and social care, restorative justice, the environment sector, local, regional and national government.
+I am the Co-Director of the Social Innovation Group (Prof Catherine Leyshon, Dr Tim Walker, Dr Shuks Esmene, Matthew Rogers) which is a multi-disciplinary team of researchers from geography, anthropology, health research, and journalism who work in collaboration with organisations in the third sector, health and social care, restorative justice, the environment sector, local, regional and national government.
 Our focus is social innovation at all scales, using place-based, person-centred approaches and tools.
 We produce academic work, evidence and practical tools to support individuals, charities, governments, organisations and agencies – anyone interested in social innovation.
-Current projects include SMARTline, SMARTtenants, Living Well to Work and Citizens Journalism News Nework.
+Current projects include HAIRE, Smartline Extension, Your Shore Wildlife Trust project and Citizens Journalism News Network.